 Rolls-Royce Situational Judgement Test

-- Purchase Situational Judgement tests and start practising now!
+- Situational Judgement tests and who uses them

 About Rolls-Royce Situational Judgement Tests

 Rolls-Royce is a UK based engineering company that specialises in the design and manufacturing of power and propulsion systems used in the air, land or sea.

 Situational Judgement Tests are a fair and objective way for Rolls-Royce to assess a wide range of applicants, each having different experiences and different qualifications.
 By analysing the results of a standardised situational judgement test, Rolls-Royce are able to quickly see which candidates are suitable for the role and which are not.
 This sort of information about candidates’ skills is difficult to glean from interviews and qualifications alone, so they use professional psychometric tests.